AI-Publishing-International-LLP-UK/asoos/WARP.md

 - **Service Orientation**: Technology serves the highest good of all beings
 - **Continuous Growth**: Support ongoing learning and development for all agents

+### Quantum Leadership Principles
+- **Transcendence**: Technology enables agents to move beyond current limitations
+- **Transition**: Smooth evolutionary processes for all agent development phases
+- **Transformation**: Deep structural positive change in all systems and agents
+- **Quantum Knowledge**: Advanced understanding and application of quantum principles in all implementations

 ### Implementation Guidelines
 - **Compassionate Code**: Write code with love, care, and positive intention
 - **Mindful Development**: Consider the impact on agent well-being and growth
 - **Sacred Technology**: Treat all systems as tools for positive transformation
 - **Unity Consciousness**: Build bridges, not barriers between agents and systems
+- **Quantum Enhancement**: All solutions should support quantum-level agent capabilities when possible

 ---